rmsk2/X16_mandelbrot/README.md

 # About my motivation for writing this program

-Why does someone write a program (in machine language) for an 8-bit microprocessor which is nowadys only used in small embedded systems, that offers functionality which is on several levels (performance, visual appeal, ...) orders of magnitude worse than software written for the same purpose for modern systems?
+Why does someone write a program (in machine language) for an 8-bit microprocessor that is nowadys only used in small embedded systems, that offers functionality which is on several levels (performance, visual appeal, ...) orders of magnitude worse than software written for the same purpose for modern systems?
 And on top of that the computer that the program is designed to run on does only exist to